hwayne/learntla-v2/docs/beginner/concurrency.rst

 As with global variables, we can have multiple starting local variables— ``i \in 1..3`` is valid.

-In practice, local variables aren't often used, as they can't be placed in `define <define>` blocks.
+In practice, local variables aren't often used, as operators in `define <define>` blocks can't use them.
 This means you can't easily typecheck them, write helper operators, etc. Generally we use local variables as :ref:`auxiliary <topic_aux_vars>` or "bookkeeping" variables, like loop iterations and model bounding.

 For now let's pull out the ``while`` loop and go back to our `previous version <rw_3>`.